 The Company has granted restricted stock awards ("RSAs") to certain employees.
-Holders of RSAs have no voting rights and are not eligible to receive dividends or other distributions paid with respect to any RSAs that have not vested.
+Holders of RSAs have no voting rights and accrue dividends until vesting with payment being made once they vest.
 All of the shares currently vest one year from the grant date.